witek0015/digital-garden/content/notes/2025-06-03 ✍️ Are You Still You After 1000 Save Files.md

 But what is most jarring in it all - it takes away the identity from the character.
 The most interesting stories have a 'clutch moment' - where the character makes something work in the last second.
 This aspect is entirely missing in the timeline of 'perfect' saves.
 One could argue that, in this scenario, the save/load system works as a clutch moment, but it is done independently of the player character's motivations, abilities and predispositions.
 Just a repetitive cycle of waiting for a stroke of luck.

 I think that the mechanic itself and ability to create a save file with one button is useful.
 I am not arguing against it, but I think that, for the gamers that want their games to tell a better story, it would be beneficial to deal with the consequences of their actions.
+### sources
+ 1. [Ship of Theseus: How to Solve the Ancient Paradox](https://themindcollection.com/ship-of-theseus-identity-paradox/)
+ 2. [Ship of Theseus on OST University](https://open.library.okstate.edu/introphilosophy/chapter/ship-of-theseus/)
+### footnotes
 [^1]: i.e. games that have some odds on a given action which are different each time a game is loaded.
 Say, in Skyrim, stealing from people, making potions, etc. have various degrees of success.
 Ideally, you want to have the best result and thus - savescumming. structure

-### Sources
- 1. [Ship of Theseus: How to Solve the Ancient Paradox](https://themindcollection.com/ship-of-theseus-identity-paradox/)
- 2. [Ship of Theseus on OST University](https://open.library.okstate.edu/introphilosophy/chapter/ship-of-theseus/)